rust-stuco/lectures/week2/slides.md

 # Mutable and Immutable References

-Note that these rules only apply for references whose scopes overlap.
+Note that exclusivity rules only apply for references whose scopes overlap.

 ```rust
 let mut s = String::from("hello");